 Dynavap Stem Upgrades & The Dynaverse

-Dynavap is a subculture and it has its own market of 3rd party accessories and upgrades.
+Dynavap is a subculture and it has its market of 3rd party accessories and upgrades.
 George and his team at Dynavap have always supported the community and openly allowed the extension of the Dynavap tip.

-Early in the Dynavap Era woodturners within the dry herb vape enthusiast space were first to spin up custom Dynavap stems.
+Early in the Dynavap Era woodturners within the dry herb vape enthusiast space were the first to spin up custom Dynavap stems.
 Makers like Phatpiggie, Ed’s TNT, and KG Woodcrafts paved the way for dozens of Dynavap stem makers to exist today.

 Aftermarket Dynavap stems can give your vaporizer a one-of-a-kind appeal and take vapor performance to the next level.

-Wooden stems are popular due to the endless customizations and options.
+Wooden stems are popular due to the endless customization and options.
 Some wooden stems may add a touch of wood flavor to the vapor, while others are titanium or stainless steel lined for pure flavor.

 Glass stems deliver the purest flavor and a slightly different vapor due to the lack of a condenser tube.
 Glass stems cool the vapor and often utilize glass nipples for even more cooling.
 Many glass stems use a native male glass joint as the mouthpiece to make them compatible with bongs and water pipes without any additional adapter.